Compare · 6 min read

 | Works on Mac / iPad | No | Yes (mobile) |

-What WinSKETCH does well
+Measure your floor plan →What WinSKETCH does well

 WinSKETCH has been a residential appraisal staple for a reason.
 It gives the appraiser complete control over every measurement.
-You enter the numbers, you verify the shape, and the GLA calculation is based on your certified field work — not an algorithm's interpretation of a camera scan.
+You enter the numbers, you verify the shape, and the GLA calculation is based on your certified field work: not an algorithm's interpretation of a camera scan.
 That matters for USPAP compliance and for appraisers who want a defensible sketch they personally created.

 If you use ClickForms and do traditional field appraisals where you physically measure the property, WinSKETCH is a tight, purpose-built solution.
 The output integrates cleanly into your forms without an extra export step.